hashicorp/terraform-provider-vsphere/examples/end-to-end-1.1.0/README.md

 ## Requirements

 * A working vCenter installation.
 This example does not support ESXi.
+You must have at least 3 hosts in a single cluster.
 * Your ESXi hosts should have at least one free NIC available.
 * The ESXi hosts should have access to an NFS server with an available share.
-* A suitably modern Linux VM that has a single snapshot configured.
+* A suitably modern Linux VM that has a single snapshot configured and one virtual disk.
 This needs to be customizable by your version of vSphere.

 ## Usage Details